sowmiyasann/peplum-home-services/README.md

 # PEPLUM HOME SERVICES

+unexpected car breakdown? unfortunate pipe leakage? don't know who to call? we got you covered!

 A full stack home services booking platform that connects customers with trusted service providers for home-based services.

 Customers can browse services, schedule appointments, and pay after successful completion of work, while service providers can register, manage availability, and receive appointments.